Internal communication is no longer a support function — it’s a business advantage.

 a chart

-As an internal communication practitioner, you need to adapt your internal communication strategy to your employees’ expectations.
+As an internal communicator, you need to adapt your internal comms strategy to your employees’ expectations.

-That doesn’t necessarily means that you’re sharing too much information with your employees.
+That doesn’t necessarily mean that you’re sharing too much information with your employees.

 Instead, you may want to reconsider the way you’re sharing your messages with your employees.